5of12/cacophony/README.md

 A data agnostic gesture detection system for Unity.
 Designed for extensibility and speed when prototyping new ideas.

+## Requirements

+Cacophony is build to work as a drop in package for Unity and has been tested with Unity 6.0.
+Previous versions of Unity should work, but are untested.

 ## Features

 ### Scriptable Assets